lamedts/time-deposit-kata/README.md

 We'd like for you to refactor the solution and ensure that the implementation meets all of the above requirements.
 As the code is already running on production, please ensure that no existing functionalities are broken.

 Limitations:
-- You may not add any additional methods to the TimeDeposit class
+- You may not add any additional methods (including getters and setters) to the TimeDeposit class
 - You may not modify the calculateInterest method signature